 (2) add more non-conflicting beliefs so they outweigh the conflicting beliefs,

 or (3) change the conflicting beliefs so that they are no longer inconsistent and conflicting.

 As an example for Number 1, he could say that the examination by these psychiatrists were just “PR”, and that Hubbard paid them to say that.
 They were just Hubbard Apologists.
 So the idea’s importance can be discounted in this critic’s mind.

-- The critic could say that the psychiatrists never said that he was “sane” but that they could find no evidence of mental illness.
-Very different diagnoses, indeed.
+For Number 3, the critic could say that the psychiatrists never said that he was “sane” but that they could find no evidence of mental illness.
+That’s a very different diagnoses, indeed.
 You could really pump up the distinction here.
 Then you could go on and on about psychiatry in the 50’s and 60’s and how primitive it was.
 And by the end of all that the results can be changed completely into something new which gives him a feeling of consonance.

 Studying this aspect of cognitive dissonance theory, and really understanding and applying it, can be a very dissonant thing in itself: It makes you realize when you have done it too.

 All people reduce dissonance by reducing the importance of ideas in their minds, not just the people who disagree with you.
 All human beings can not tolerate cognitive dissonance and they will always seek to reduce it when they encounter it in life.
 It is completely human.

-All people who seek to reduce cognitive dissonance are simply trying to reduce the internal suffering caused by being confronted with ideas contrary to their own.
+All people who seek to reduce cognitive dissonance are trying to reduce the internal suffering caused by being confronted with ideas contrary to their own.